ExtraCrafTX/ServerAdditionsUtil/README.md

 ## Features being considered
 * Allow blocks/items to be displayed without the vanilla variant on clients with the mod installed
+* Support server resource packs for language and custom textures